Martin

 voltages: 5.0 volts (plot 64), 1.0 volts (plot 66), 0.5 volts

-and the cation species are consumed at a rate proportional to the
+x=1, and the cation species are consumed at a rate proportional

-resulting current.
-After the applied voltage reaches a critical
+to the resulting current.
+After the applied voltage reaches a

-value, a depleted region develops and grows with higher voltages.
+critical value, a depleted region develops and grows with higher

-The plots in both FIGS. 31 and 32 are for a fixed surface charge
+voltages.
+The plots in both FIGS. 31 and 32 are for a fixed

-density to initial bulk concentration ratio, γ, set to
+surface charge density to initial bulk concentration ratio, γ,

-remains constant, though flow rate is varied.
-As the dimensionless
+voltage remains constant, though flow rate is varied.
+As the

-membrane.
-If the flow rate continues to increase, the depleted
+contracts toward the membrane.
+If the flow rate continues to

 Classically, when super-limiting currents are applied, the